Ureterocele and Ureteral Duplication in Children

 - Pain in the back or side below the ribs

-health conditions.
-Take your child to see their healthcare provider for a diagnosis.
+caused by other health conditions.
+Take your child to see their healthcare provider

 A ureterocele may be first seen on